 Set Up Business Accounting

 Hiring a business accountant is one of the best ways to ensure you’re taking advantage of LLC tax benefits; possibly saving you and your business thousands of dollars per year.

 When forming an LLC in Nebraska, it’s a good idea to start a relationship with a business accountant as soon as you start your business to help set your company up for success.

 Keep Your Company Compliant

-- Understand Nebraska state tax requirements.
-Visit our Nebraska Sales Tax guide to learn more about seller's permits and Nebraska sales tax.
+Nebraska businesses selling a physical product are generally required to register for a seller’s permit with the Nebraska Tax Center website.
+Visit our Nebraska Sales Tax guide to learn more about seller’s permits and Nebraska sales tax.

 More LLC Resources

 - Nebraska Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 You can apply for a Nebraska foreign LLC online.

 - Nebraska Certificate of Good Standing: A certificate of good standing verifies that your LLC was legally formed.
 To order, follow our Nebraska certificate of good standing guide.

 - Dissolving a Nebraska LLC: If you are ready to dissolve your LLC, follow the steps in our Nebraska LLC Dissolution Guide.